TusoAI: Agentic Optimization for Scientific Methods: Experiments

 \section{Experiments}

-We evaluate \method{} on 11 scientific applications spanning diverse domains, including 6 single-cell analysis tasks \citep{Luecken2025} and 5 scientific deep learning tasks \citep{tu2022nasbench}.
+We evaluate \method{} on 11 scientific applications spanning diverse domains with both ML and non-ML components, including 6 single-cell analysis tasks \citep{Luecken2025} and 5 scientific deep learning tasks \citep{tu2022nasbench}.
 The single-cell tasks include denoising (Denoise), cell-type label projection (Label), batch integration (Batch), identification of spatially variable genes (SVG), decomposition of spot-level spatial data into specific cell types (Decomp), and dimensionality reduction for visualization (Visual).
 The scientific deep learning tasks include omnidirectional vision (Spherical), prosthetics control (NinaPro), medical diagnostics (ECG), earth monitoring (Satellite), and genetic prediction (DeepSea).
-In each task, we run TusoAI for 8 hours, optimizing performance on a validation dataset, and evaluating final performance on a separate deployment dataset.
+In each task, we run TusoAI for 8 hours (as per related work \citep{Miller2025, aygun2025ai}), optimizing performance on a validation dataset, and evaluating final performance on separate testing datasets.
+Task descriptions used are concise (e.g., "single-cell batch integration") and extracted from the original benchmarks.
+We define ``Avg.'' and ``Avg.
+Rank'' as the average performance across tasks for a method, and the average rank in each task, respectively.
+We additionally assess code diversity, defined as the text similarity between generated code (Appendix \ref{app:diversity}) and mean time to optimize, defined as the average position of each optimization over the 8 hours, representing how quickly optimizations are achieved.

 We conduct comprehensive ablation studies to assess the contribution of different components of \method{} (Subsection \ref{subsec:ablation}), and two case studies demonstrating how \method{} can reveal new biological insights in genetics (Section~\ref{sec:case_study}).
-Additional details are provided in Appendix \ref{app:single_cell_setup}, \ref{app:dl_setup}, \ref{app:scdrs}, \ref{app:pgboost}.
+Full details on experimental setup and evaluation metrics used are in Appendix \ref{app:single_cell_setup}, \ref{app:dl_setup} for single-cell and deep learning tasks, respectively.